 REORGANIZE PARTITIONwithout the

 option on explicitly partitioned tables results in the error REORGANIZE PARTITION without parameters can only be used on auto-partitioned tables using HASH partitioning.

 For partitions that have not been explicitly named, MySQL automatically provides the default names

 p2, and so on.
 The same is true with regard to subpartitions.

 For more detailed information about and examples of

 ALTER TABLE ...
 REORGANIZE PARTITIONstatements, see Section 19.3.1, “Management of RANGE and LIST Partitions”.

-In MySQL 5.6, it is possible to exchange a table partition or subpartition with a table using the
+To exchange a table partition or subpartition with a table, use the

 ALTER TABLE ...
 EXCHANGE PARTITIONstatement—that is, to move any existing rows in the partition or subpartition to the nonpartitioned table, and any existing rows in the nonpartitioned table to the table partition or subpartition.